maycon/racing-bank/README.md

 1. **Backend API** - FastAPI with intentional race condition vulnerabilities
 2. **Android App** - Mobile application with retro cyberpunk visual design

-This project was created as an educational demonstration for [TREM](https://github.com/otavioarj/TREM), showing in practice how race conditions can affect financial systems.
+This project was created as an educational demonstration for [TRECO](https://github.com/maycon/TRECO/) and [TREM](https://github.com/otavioarj/TREM), showing in practice how race conditions can affect financial systems.

 ---